oldcordapp/OldcordV3/README.md

      }
    ```
    After setting this up, authorize the SDK by running `gcloud auth login` and `gcloud auth application-default login`.
 You may also need to configure CORS on your bucket.
+   - `includePortInUrl`: If set to `false` will force the server to use ports 443/80 instead of the instance port.
+Good for reverse proxies.
+   - `includePortInWsUrl`: If set to `false` will force the server gateway to use ports 443/80 instead of the instance port.
+Good for reverse proxies.
+   - `tenor_api_key`: Needed if you want `/tenor` support.
+You can get an API key [here](https://tenor.com/developer/dashboard).

  # FAQ
  **What is WebRTC P2P?**